How to identify client will be difficult to work well in advance and 5 common mistakes freelancers make when dealing with tough clients

 However, there will be a situation when the client may not need what you have to offer.

 Being a friend is excellent, and I am friends of some of my clients with whom I have not worked for a few years.
 However, it doesn’t mean I take their decision of not working with me emotionally.

 Even clients who remember me in their dire situations only and I am fine helping them out for a much higher price.

 5. Never say Never

-I will never work for you or I don’t like working for you.
-Use an excuse like busy with other projects or is not taking any more projects currently.
+I will never work for you, or I don’t like working with you.
+Use an excuse like busy with other projects or is not taking new work currently.

 Even when clients have payment issues, don’t use statements like “You never make payments on time” but use a polite language like “You consistently fail to make payments on time”.

 The approach I prefer is a very high quote for the task for the next work.
 Higher means almost double or even triple the price I usually would quote.

 When you have a problematic client, one should be careful to handle them, but with experience, I have learned that difficult clients are straightforward to identify well in advance.